Navigating Money Struggles The Unscripted Way

 My relationship with money was shot to hell.

-I was so fixated on the money I didn’t have that I couldn’t see the abundance that was already there, instead I was convinced my worth was tied to a number, and that number was never big enough.
+I was so fixated on the money I didn’t have, that I couldn’t see the abundance that was already there.

 Putting it simply, I was caught in a loop of feeling disempowered, shamed, guilty, frustrated, disillusioned and powerlessly stubborn.